-Your ice skating Brooklyn guide from where to go, when to go, and the best Brooklyn ice rinks for a fun winter activity in the city!
+Your ice skating Brooklyn guide from where to go, when to go, and the best Brooklyn ice rinks for a fun activity during winter in Brooklyn!

 Most of the skating season at the different ice skating Brooklyn locations start around mid-November through the end of March, but we also gave an option that’s all year long!